- Log in to post comments

-Your school needs more technology resources, but your district can’t afford them.
+Your school needs technology resources now more than ever, but your district can’t afford them.
 What do you do?

 Start writing your grant, says Sheryl Abshire, a veteran K-12 educator and accomplished grant writer.